tjense25/METAFORA/README.md

 #run metafora with following command after updating config.yml file
 snakemake -pr --snakefile Metafora.snakefile --configfile config.yml --use-conda --profile <cluster_profile> --jobs 100
 ```

+## Additional Workflow Parameters
+The following parameters can be set in the `params:` directive of the config file, giving the user additional control on how to run Metafora
+* `MAX_DEPTH`: Maxmimum read depth that methylation estimates are capped at (Default: **30**).
+Metafora caps read depth at this value to ensure one sample is unduly influencing mean methylation profile because of higher sequencing depth.
+Capping read depth also ensures p-values from CpG methylation proportion hypothesis testing are not being inflated.
+* `MIN_SEG_SIZE`: Minimum number of cpgs within a segment during the segmentation algorithm (Default: **20**).
+This value applies both to the mean profile segmentation to calculate hidden factors, as well as the deviance score segmentation to find candidate methylation outlier regions.
+By default, we set MIN_SEG_SIZE to 20 because we believe larger outlier blocks of CpGs tend to be easier to interpret, but this value can be lowered to identify more shorter-sized outliers.
+* `MIN_ABS_ZSCORE`: Threshold for absolute methylation z-score above which an outlier is called (Default: **3**).
+Increasing threshold will lead to more stringent outliers, while decreasing threshold could be helpful with small sample sizes where there is more limited power.
+User can always start with a low-threshold and manually filter outliers based on reported z-score in the output tables.
+* `MIN_ABS_DELTA`: Threshold of absolute effect difference **delta** between outlier sample and population median methylation (Default: **0.25**).
+Outliers with absolute deltas lower than this value will be filtered out and not reported in the output tables.
+When looking for methlyation outliers, we are usually interested in large effect differences corresponding often to allele-specific effects.
+While this value is arbitrary, we have found it effective at filtering out the significant outliers that are not substantively that different in terms of methylation levels differences.
+* `SKIP_SEX_CHROM_ESTIMATION`: Whether to run sex chromosome estimation and call methylation outliers on sex chromosomes (Default: **FALSE**).
+Set to TRUE if user wants to skip this estimation step and only call methylation outliers on autosomes.
+This will automatically be set to TRUE if the user did not specify both a **sex_chromosome_X** and **sex_chromosome_Y** in the `reference_seqnames_table`.

 # Disclaimer